geekxingyun/how-to-open-source-a-project/README.md

 - .mailmap

-Email in question about the current project
+provider author email so that others can contact you about this project

 - CONTRIBUTING.md